hdamker/ReleaseManagement/documentation/SupportingDocuments/CAMARA_API_Review_Workflow_Usage_Guide.md

 #### Workflow Execution
 1. Watch the workflow execution in the Actions tab (for manual triggers) or wait for completion (for comment triggers)
 2. The workflow will:
+   - Validate the Commonalities version support
    - Validate the PR URL and check PR status
    - Check out the workflow repository (for validation script)
+   - Load the version-specific validator script
    - Check out the PR branch (target repository)
    - Find API definition files in `/code/API_definitions/`
-   - Run comprehensive validation checks
+   - Run comprehensive validation checks using the correct validator
    - Generate reports

 #### Automatic Issue Comment
 A summary will be automatically posted to the specified issue, including:
 - Trigger method (comment by user or manual dispatch)
+- Commonalities version and validator used
 - List of APIs found and their versions
 - Count of critical, medium, and low priority issues
 - Summary of critical issues requiring immediate attention